 If the problem is an underbite, Dr. Ragan will install the Carriere Distalizer in reverse, so the band will go on the upper first molar.
 The side bar will then be bonded to the lower cuspid and first molar.
 The elastic will still be stretched between the band and sidebar, and it is critical that the patient use the elastic on a consistent basis.
 Doing so will speed the treatment and provide better results.

 The Carriere Distalizer is not removable.
 Therefore, it needs the same careful handling as braces do.
 In other words, a patient wearing a Carriere Distalizer needs to avoid the same kinds of foods that somebody wearing braces would.

 Schedule Your Consultation

-At Ragan Orthodontics, we’ll work with you to determine the most effective orthodontic treatment for your needs.
+At Ragan Orthodontics, we’ll work with you to determine the most effective orthodontic treatment or overbite braces for your needs.
 We offer different treatment options to help you get your best smile.
 Contact Ragan Orthodontics today to schedule your orthodontic consultation.